WaltersMatthew/BookTalk/README.md

 ---
 * Add your favorite books, authors, and genres to your profile
 * View book details from your profile
-* Leave reviews for all to see on your profile
+* Leave reviews on books for all to see
 * Check your friend's profiles and see their favorites lists and reviews
 ---
 I will be using the [Open Library](https://openlibrary.org) API to populate all data and render the JSON into a simple, easy to read format.